XinyuFeng/CarND-Traffic-Sign-Classifier-Project/README.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used the folloing hyperparameter:
+To train the model, I used the following hyperparameter:
 Epochs: 30
 Batch size: 150
 Learning rate: 0.00097
 dropout probability: 0.7
 Finally, I use Adamoptimizer to train the model

 Initially, I use 0.01 learning rate which can give me a final validation accuracy of 0.90, then I choose 0.0001, I found it learned slower than before, but give me the final validation accuracy at 0.93, which is the passing threshold.
 After try and trial, and ask at slack, I decide to use 0.00097, which can reach 0.95 validation accuracy.

 As for epochs, I started from 10, then 20, 30 and 40.
 And found that 40 is overfitting since the validation accuracy started decressing from 32 epochs, and 30 epochs is enough to reach the peak of validation accuracy: 0.951.